checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Declaration-Checking.md

 ## Checking Overview

-After each statement in the clang CFG, the inferred bounds for the value prodced by an lvalue expression must imply the target bounds for the lvalue.
+After each full expression within a function body, the inferred bounds for the value produced by an lvalue expression must imply the target bounds for the lvalue.
+A **full expression** is an expression not nested within another expression (according to the C11 standard, 2011).
 The algorithms for inferring and checking bounds for expressions are implemented in [SemaBounds.cpp](https://github.com/microsoft/checkedc-clang/blob/master/clang/lib/Sema/SemaBounds.cpp).